 Climb inside the Tipo Station Wagon and you’ll find a simple and easy-to-use dashboard, which is solidly built and features plenty of equipment.
 It does feel somewhat dated though, with scratchy plastics, old-fashioned fabric patterns and a slightly drab overall design.
 Considering the flair and élan of the Fiat 500 city car’s dashboard, it’s disappointing to see more of an effort wasn’t made to give the Tipo’s interior greater appeal.

-To keep things simple, Fiat offers the Tipo Station Wagon in three trim levels.
+To keep things simple, Fiat offers the Tipo Station Wagon in two trim levels.
 All cars come with DAB radio, USB and Bluetooth phone connectivity, air-conditioning, cruise control and remote central locking.
-Mid-range Mirror models add a few styling touches and a seven-inch Uconnect touchscreen with Apple CarPlay, Android Auto and a range of online services.
+Life models add a few styling touches and a seven-inch touchscreen with Apple CarPlay, Android Auto and a range of online services.

 Practicality & boot space